somallg/soft-skills/README.md

 ## 9.61 Sleeping and learning: Why sleep is so crucial
 3:24

-## 9.62 The proper learning evnironment
+## 9.62 The proper learning environment
 4:37

 ## Quiz 63: Is your environment and lifestyle set up for learning?